AlirezaChegini/NET-SNMP-Heap-overflow/README.md

 # rejected - It was a mistake

 Vulnerability as "Heap Overflow" has not happened and that was my mistake.
-Thanks to "Rocobo" for Notify me anonymously in telegram
+Thanks to "TheShark" for Notify me anonymously in telegram
 But I still haven't found the reason for the infinite loop you see in the demo

 ###### DEMO